Efficient Editing: Strategies and Tactics

 - adapt their approach flexibly to the demands of each job

-- use Word to streamline their editing
+- harness Word to streamline their editing and increase efficiency

 - systematise and improve their record-keeping

 What you should know after the course